waynodiablo/Oystercard/battle_ships_web/01_theweb.md

 [Back to the Challenge Map](00_challenge_map.md)

-The internet is a system of **server-client** relationships.
-There are many different kinds of **client** and **server** but the relationship is the same: the client is dependent on the server for providing and managing information.
+The web is a system of **server-client** relationships.
+There are different kinds of **clients** and **servers** but the relationship is roughly the same: the client is dependent on the server for providing and managing information.

 In this challenge you will learn about the client - server relationship.